Skip to main content

 Creating a Unified Profile

 So, how does it work?
-Regardless of whether you or another colleague is setting up your data, it’s helpful to understand the following steps and concepts before you begin your data modeling and mapping.
+It’s helpful to understand the following steps and concepts before you begin your data modeling and mapping.
 So let’s review the implementation steps to get you from raw data to a unified profile.

 Step